frankRenlf/nanogpt/README.md

 data use minbpe as the tokenizer

 # Trained components
+You can find:
-You can find trained models in model_dicttrained dic
+- trained models in model_dicttrained dic

-tokenizers in tokenizers dic
+- tokenizers in tokenizers dic

-dataset in data dic
+- dataset in data dic

 # Usage